aajh/qa-site/README.md

 # qa-site
-A question and answer site
+A question and answer site build with React, Redux and Typescript with Node.js express backend.

+Features:
+- Question asking and answering with voting for the answers
+- User login and registration
+- Server side rendering

 ## Usage